Xian-Bei/CLUT/README.md

 Or you need to implement your own Class for your customed data format / directory arrangement.

 ## Training
-The default settings of the most hyper-parameters are written in the [parameter.py](parameter.py) file.
-To get started as soon as possible (with the FiveK dataset), only the 'data_root' needs to be modified before training.
+To get started as soon as possible, only modify `<data_root>` to your own path and then:

-    python train.py --data_root <path>
+    python train.py --data_root <your_own_path>

+You can train a specific model like:

+    python train.py --model CLUTNet 20+05+10
+    python train.py --model CLUTNet 20+05+20
+    python train.py --model HashLUT 7+13
+    python train.py --model HashLUT 6+13 SmallBackbone

+Refer to [parameter.py](parameter.py) for default settings as well as other hyper-parameters.

-By default, the images, models, and logs generated during training are saved in [save_root/dataset/name](/FiveK/).
+By default, the images, models, and logs generated during training are saved in [<save_root>/<dataset>/<name>](/FiveK/).
 ## Evaluation
 We provide several pretrained models on the FiveK datset: